kimvandenhouten/PyJobShopSTNUs/PyJobShopIntegration/README.md

 Hunsberger, L., & Posenato, R. (2024).
 Foundations of Dispatchability for Simple Temporal Networks with Uncertainty.
 In ICAART (2) (pp. 253-263).

 Morris, P. (2014, May).
-Dynamic controllability and dispatchability relationships.
+Dynamic controllability and Dispatchability relationships.
 In International Conference on Integration of Constraint Programming, Artificial Intelligence, and Operations Research (pp. 464-479).
 Cham: Springer International Publishing.